joeyx22lm/C_Code/README.md

 # COP - AssignmentTwo.c
 This assignment provides more practical experience parsing data files and creating a linked list and builds upon it with recursion and writing a data file.

+# COP - AssignmentFour.c
+This assignment provides a platform for BST operations, Data Structures.

 # BaseConvert.c
 Numeric base converter supporting binary, decimal, octal and hexidecimal.
 Written in C.